BIPN145/BIPN145.github.io/_sources/LabManual/EEG.md

 In this exercise, you will learn to recognize some of the artifacts that can appear on an EEG.

 1. Launch LabChart with the EEG Settings file ([http://bit.ly/labchart](http://bit.ly/labchart)).
-2. Select **Bio Amp** from the EEG Channel Function pop-up menu.
-Make sure the settings are as follows: **Range 200 µV, High Pass 0.5 Hz, and Low Pass 50 Hz**.
+2. Go to Setup > Channel Settings and click on the **Bio Amp** button.
+In the window that opens, make sure the settings are as follows: **Range 200 µV, High Pass 0.5 Hz, and Low Pass 50 Hz**.

 :::{admonition} Questions for reflection
 :class: tip